 The songs and music in The Order of Love connect some of the original theme (such as "the Fire of Hell") with modern and traditional concepts.
 So, we have grand duets, jokey solos, reggae trios, township rhythms and brassy choruses.
 The arrangement is for a seven-piece band but the show can be played by a smaller, keyboard-centred combo.
 We also have orchestrated backing tracks, which can be tailored to suit specific productions.
 Most of the singing roles are within the scope of modest vocal abilities; some (e.g. Malacoda) require powerful, accurate delivery.

-The original
+The journey

-In preparing the show for its onward journey, the script has been edited and a
+In preparing the show for its onward journey, the script has been edited and a vocal/piano score has been created.
+It has singing cast of twenty and is scored for a seven-piece band.
+There are thirty musical numbers.
+Running time is two hours.

 You can see a list of the characters, their nature and their singing voices HERE